-With all that has happened in the last couple of years, it is more important than ever to engage students proactively.
+With all that has happened in the last couple of years, engaging students proactively is more important than ever.
 But how can we do that when students and potential students have barriers blocking their way?
 We have the unique opportunity to remove those barriers and support students in many ways through community events and real human connections.

-Today’s guest is Juan Gilberto Garcia Jr., the Associate Vice President for Student Success at Texas A&M International University.
-In our conversation today, Juan shares their tactics for boosting engagement and, ultimately, graduation rates.
+Today’s guest is Juan Gilberto Garcia Jr., Vice President of Enrollment Management at Texas A&M International University.
+In our conversation today, Juan shares their tactics for boosting engagement and graduation rates.
 By creating accessibility to incoming freshmen through huge community events, students begin their higher education journey with a planned schedule well before summer orientation.
 By having this piece of the puzzle already in place, students hit the ground running and can spend their orientation time and meetings with advisors by making connections and gaining the support they need for success.

 - [2:39] – Juan describes some of the problems faced in regards to completion.

 - [3:47] – At Texas A&M, they are streamlining advising efforts across all areas.

 - [5:13] – When making hand-offs, it must be visible and transitions need to be accessible.